 Do you like the sun, food, sea and city views?
 And do you only have a long weekend for a trip?
-If ‘yes’, then Lisbon might be the place for you!
+If yes, then Lisbon might be the place for you!
 Lisbon is the capital city of Portugal – it is hilly, colourful, warm and has lots of great food.
-It makes for an ideal long weekend break destination.
+It makes for an ideal weekend break destination.

-ONE.
-Carmo Church
+1. Carmo Church

 All that is left of what was once the largest church in Lisbon is now its Gothic ruins.
 This church was destroyed by the huge earthquake Lisbon suffered in 1755 as people were attending mass, and is now roofless.
 It is still beautiful though, and a popular spot for wedding photos.

-TWO.
-Monument to discoveries & Belem Tower
+2. Monument to discoveries & Belem Tower

 About a 30 minute drive outside the centre of Lisbon, you can visit the waterfront, right where the river Tagus meets the Atlantic Ocean.
 On the waterfront is Belem Tower and The Monument to Discoveries.

 Also in the same area is the 25th of April bridge and just behind the waterfront is the National Archaeological Museum, Museum of Contemporary Art and Jeronimo’s Monastery (see ‘the best of the rest’ below).
 This area, known as Restelo, makes for a lovely half day trip (or full day trip if you do both of the museums).